emalindahk/NFT-SquidGame/README.md

 ### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/courses/CO5cc2751b-e878-41c4-99fa-a614dc910ee9) and link your Discord account so you can get access to helpful channels teaching assistants, and your instructor!
+Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/courses/CO5cc2751b-e878-41c4-99fa-a614dc910ee9) and link your Discord account so you can get access to helpful channels teaching assistants, and your instructor!# NFT-SquidGame